Flight 93 Memorial acoustic survey

 The Tribute in Light at the Flight 93 National Memorial was begun in 2020 to commemorate the Americans who died during the terrorist hijacking in Pennsylvania.
 The National Park Service contracts with Vesper to provide advice on study design, staff training, and protocols to determine how migrating birds and bats react to the display.
 We use stationary and mobile detectors (SM4, Mini Bat, Walkabout, EchoMeter) to collect data on bat species and behavior.
 We are proud to be part of the process to honor our fallen and protect our species.

 Southeast Alaska NABat Surveys

-Vesper identified species for ~90,000 bat calls recorded over 4 years at 77 locations by the Alaska Department of Fish and Game.
+Vesper was contracted by Alaska Fish & Game to identify species for ~140,000 bat calls recorded at 77 locations and dozens of mobile transects from 2015-2021.
 The surveys supported the North American Bat Monitoring Program (NABat) to help track long-term trends in the bat populations of southeast Alaska.
+Vesper also compared detections between AudioMoth and Song Meter detectors.
 Species included little brown, California, Yuma, long-legged, western long-eared, and silver-haired bats.
 An excellent partnership!

 Orient Wind Farm

 In collaboration with Bat Conservation International and the Electric Power Research Institute, Vesper led human crews and dog detection teams to collect fatality, acoustic, and thermal imaging data.
 This information was used to test two U.S. Department of Energy projects aimed at reducing bat mortality at wind farms.

 While reviewing bat calls for NABat surveys in Colorado and Idaho, Vesper came across unusual recordings that sounded musical.
 Dr. Cori Lausen identified these as songs by silver-haired bats, which is new to science, and we are co-authoring a paper with her about this exciting topic.
 Click here to listen to the above song (time-expanded)!